andrepradika/ChatGPT/README.md

 ## Chat History
 This project saves chat history using cookies by default.
 If you want to change this to use authentication instead, you can modify the code in index.php to save chat history in a database or other storage mechanism.

+## Tools Explanation
+This project includes additional tools to enhance the ChatGPT clone functionality:

+### Weather Tool
+The weather tool retrieves weather information using the free wttr.in service.
+If a user message contains the word "weather", the tool extracts the location (e.g., "weather in London") and retrieves the weather information for that location.
+If no location is specified, it defaults to "New York".

+### Stock Tool
+The stock tool retrieves stock information using the free Stooq API.
+If a user message contains the word "stock" or "price", the tool extracts the stock symbol (e.g., "stock AAPL") and retrieves the stock information for that symbol.
+If no symbol is specified, it defaults to "AAPL".

 ## Credits
 This project is powered by the github.com/orhanerday/OpenAI php library, which provides an easy-to-use interface for communicating with the OpenAI API.